taichi-dev/taichi/docs/overview.rst

    function, e.g. compute forces from gradients of potential energy.
 We will have to calculate the derivative by hand or external tools like Matlab.

 7. A lot of repetitive work during study or research can be pretty distressing.
-This will not only waste a lot of programming time, and kill off many beginner's interest.
-A high integrated tool will significantly improve this situation.
+   This will not only waste a lot of programming time, but also kill off many beginner's interest.
+A highly integrated tool will significantly improve this situation.

+8. Despite there are tools like Unity or Unreal providing a cross-backend computer graphics infrastructure, they are often aimed for game developers and artists, instead of **physics engine** developers, including industrial CFD applications.

 All these reasons make it very hard for **computer graphics and computational physics** beginners to write a GPGPU program.